GaminRick7/OpenCL-Neural-Network/README.md

 ## Future Development

-The current implementation focuses on forward pass computation and performance optimization.
+**What This Project Currently Does:**
+- **Matrix Operations**: GPU-accelerated multiplication, addition, and transpose operations
+- **Activation Functions**: ReLU, Sigmoid, and Tanh with GPU-accelerated derivatives
+- **Neural Network Demo**: A simple 3-layer feedforward network that performs forward pass computation
+- **Performance Benchmarking**: CPU vs GPU performance comparison with detailed timing analysis

+**What This Project Does NOT Do (Yet):**
+- **Training**: No backpropagation or weight updates implemented
+- **Learning**: Cannot learn from data or improve performance over time
+- **Real Inference**: The demo network uses random weights, not trained parameters
+- **Deep Learning**: No convolutional layers, pooling, or complex architectures

+**Current Status**: This is Stage 1 of a planned 3-stage development roadmap.
+The current implementation provides the mathematical foundation and GPU acceleration infrastructure needed for neural network computation, but is not yet a complete neural network training or inference system.

  Planned enhancements include implementing stochastic gradient descent for training, adding convolutional layers for image processing, and developing end-to-end neural network training capabilities.

 ---